BAH Rate Example for E5:

 Colorado Springs was rated:

-If you are driving in a personal or government-owned vehicle on post, you are not allowed to speak on a hand-held cell phone unless you are using a hands-free device or the vehicle is parked.
-For details contact the Military Police 719-526-2333.
+CELL PHONE USAGE: If you are driving in a personal or government-owned vehicle on post, you are not allowed to speak on a hand-held cell phone unless you are using a hands-free device or the vehicle is parked.
+For specifics, call the Military Police (719) 526-2333.

-This is continuously updated and posted on the official homepage.
-It includes road conditions which can significantly vary depending on the time of year and location in the local area.
+REPORTING STATUS (INSTALLATION): This is continuously updated and posted on the official homepage; includes road conditions which can significantly vary depending on the time of year and location in the local area.

 DSN Dialing Instructions: The DSN is the provider of long-distance communications service for the Department of Defense.
 Every installation has a special DSN number and the numbers vary by worldwide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN area code.
 When dialing a DSN number to/from overseas locations the DSN area code must be included.